WorldBrain/Memex/Readme.md

 your browser:

 - If your edits affected only the overview interface, just refresh/reopen it.
-- Likewise, if you changed the 'content_script', the new version will be loaded into any page you visit afterwards.
 - However, if you changed the background script, you have will to reload the
   extension: find it back in the list of temporary add-ons/extensions and click Reload.
+- If you changed the 'content_script', it seems browser-dependent whether newly opened pages will get the new version.
+Better reload the extension to be sure.

 ## Code Anatomy